ceeeKay/Q2Eaks/README.md

 A collection of "tweaks" (small mods) for Quake 2 Enhanced multiplayer servers.

-## New Server Game Variables
+## New Server Variables

-All tweaks implemented as server game variables, and are off (0) by default and need to be set on (1) before starting a map.
+All tweaks implemented as server variables, and are off (0) by default and need to be set on (1) before starting a map.

+### Centerprint Frags

+server variable: `sv_centerprint_frags`

+Centerprint "You fragged..." and "Fragged by..." messages on killer and victim's screens.

 ### Faster Blasters